Veteran Health Identification Card

 What to do if your VHIC is lost or stolen

 If your VHIC is lost or stolen, contact the VA medical facility where your picture was taken to request a new card be re-issued, or call 1-877-222-VETS (8387).
-In order to assist you during the call, please be aware that you will need to provide identification information, when reporting lost or stolen cards.
+Veterans will need to provide identification information, when reporting lost or stolen cards.